 - Pick one game weekly to have a family game night

-- Go out a family walk daily
+- Go out for a family walk daily

 - Everyone will help clean up after dinner each night.